robalberse/playlistjockey/README.md

   - Maximize the **Crossfade** value for dance and pop playlists, or set to around 4 seconds for rock or other genres
   - If you're using Spotify's mobile app, enable **Gapless Playback** to minimize quiet moments while a playlist is playing

-### Methodology
-This package sorts the songs in your playlists by applying four essential DJ strategies: harmonic mixing, beat matching, and energy levels.
-  - **Harmonic mixing:** playing songs with compatible keys together
-  - **Beat matching:** playing songs with similar speeds and syncing their beats together
-  - **Energy levels:** playing songs with identical intensity levels